submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.16.3

+* Fixed an issue in Service Discovery which caused an erroneous ServiceExport Conflict status condition to be reported.

 ## v0.16.2

 * Fixed known issue in v0.16.1 where Globalnet did not work properly if deployed using the Helm charts.